elle-j/thusly/README.md

 This section is for briefly demonstrating implemented functionality thus far and expected behavior when [running your code](#getting-started).

-By inputing a **one-line expression** from either a file or via the REPL, the VM will interpret it and output the result.
+By inputting code from either a file or via the REPL, the VM will interpret it and output the result if an `@out` statement is used.

 **Table 1: Valid user input (expressions)**